 Just like these.

-Think you might give it a try?
-I hope so!
+Think you might give something like this a try?
+I hope you do!

 Follow Along Here!